cherrytwist/cherrytwist/docs/ai-virtual-contributors.md

 To make getting started with Virtual Contributors straightforward, Alkemio also provides the ability to easily create AI services.

 ### Provider
 Each VC is created within an Account on Alkemio.
 Each Account on Alkemio has either a Host user or organization.
-The Host User or Organization is then the **provider** of the VC.
+The Host User or Organization is then the **pProvider** of the VC.

 ### Visibility
 A VC has the following visibility modes: